d365collaborative/d365fo.integrations/docs/Remove-D365ODataEntity.md

 ### -URL
 URL / URI for the D365FO environment you want to access through OData

+If you are working against a D365FO instance, it will be the URL / URI for the instance itself

+If you are working against a D365 Talent / HR instance, this will have to be "http://hr.talent.dynamics.com"

 ```yaml
 Type: String
 Parameter Sets: (All)